omelancon/javascript-1/README.md

 # Values
 These are the values we uphold with this guide, and hope that this will help at releasing better software more regularly and steadily.

-- Functional style prevails
-- Imperative is not permited
-- Pure functional programming
+- Pure functional & Functional paradigm prevails
+- Impurity must be rejected
+- Everything must be composable
 - Use Monads for flow control
-- Everything must be composable
+- Modular architecture comes first
 - Separation of concerns based on business requirements
-- Modular architecture comes first
-- Impurity must be rejected
 - Small is better
 - Less is more